sarjukumargurung/argoCD-gitops-demo/README.md

   - service.yaml
 ```

-3. Setting Up the Overlays
+# 3. Setting Up the Overlays

-Each environment folder inside overlays/ references the base and applies patches or modifiers over it.Dev EnvironmentIn development, we want a single replica and a specialized name prefix (dev-).
+Each environment folder inside overlays/ references the base and applies patches or modifiers over it.

+# Dev Environment

+In development, we want a single replica and a specialized name prefix (dev-).

 overlays/dev/replicas.yaml